 School of Humanities and Sciences

-The Daniel E. Koshland Professor in Jewish Culture and History
+The Daniel E. Koshland Professor of Jewish Culture and History

 BioSteven J. Zipperstein is Daniel E. Koshland Professor in Jewish Culture and History.
 For sixteen years, beginning in 1991, he was Director of the Taube Center for Jewish Studies.
 In 2007-8, he was Weinstock Visiting Professor at Harvard University; he has held a research appointment for several years at the Davis Center for Russian and Eurasian Studies at Harvard.
 Zipperstein taught at Oxford (for six years), and at universities in France, Russia, and Poland.
 His first book, The Jews of Odessa: A Cultural History, 1794-1881 (Stanford University Press, 1985) won the Smilen Prize and was named the outstanding book on Jewish history published that year.
 It has been translated into Russian.
 His second book, Elusive Prophet: Ahad Ha’am and the Origins of Zionism (University of California Press, 1993) won the National Jewish Book Award.
 In 1998, it appeared in Israel in a Hebrew translation published by the Ofakim series of Am Oved.
 Imagining Russian Jewry: Memory, History, Identity -- based on the Stroum Lectures in Jewish Studies – appeared with the University of Washington Press in 1999.
 He has co-edited three volumes, including (with Jonathan Frankel) Assimilation and Community: The Jews in Nineteenth-Century Europe (Cambridge University Press, 1992), and The Worlds of S. An-sky: A Russian Jewish intellectual at the Turn of the Century (with Gabriella Safran) which was the winner of the Leviant Prize of the Modern Language Association.
 Zipperstein's most recent book, Rosenfeld's Lives: Fame, Oblivion, and the Furies of Writing (Yale Univerisity Press, 2009), was shortlisted for the National Jewish Book Award in biography, autobiography, and memoir, and was reviewed widely in United States, the Uk, and elsewhere.
 He is currently completing a cultural history of Russian Jewry at the turn of the 20th century and senior editor of a series of three documentary volumes (the first of which is "Jews and the Russian Revolution") sponsored by the YIVO Institute for Jewish Research, in New York.